 The 4.5 miles of Summit Avenue hold impressive mansions, grand churches, vintage luxury townhouses, apartments, and several small, beautiful parks.
 Each property depicts a rich history and has its unique style.

 As you hike, do not forget to glimpse the most famous buildings, including the Cathedral of St. Paul, The “Hitching Post” House, James J. Hill House, Blair Flats, and Shelby Ave.

 If you’re looking for a bite to eat or a cheeky dose of retail therapy, walk over to neighboring Grand Avenue, home to some of Saint Paul’s finest dining and independent retailers.

 11. Mississippi National River and Recreation Area in Minnesota, Minneapolis, MN

-The 72-mile Mississippi River and Recreation Area have several hiking trails.
+The 72-mile Mississippi River and Recreation Area has several hiking trails.
 One of the best places to hike along the recreation area and Mississippi River is right in downtown Minneapolis!

 You can begin at the back of the Mill City Museum.
-Then, you can hike through the Stone Arch Bridge to the oldest and most historic main street in Minneapolis.
+Then, you can hike through the Stone Arch Bridge to Minneapolis’s oldest and most historic main street.

 12. Lakewood Cemetery Minneapolis, MN